morninj/django-docker/README.md

 - Don't delete the `migrations/` folders inside your apps (or else you'll have to do something like editing `initialize.sh` to add `migrate --fake-initial`—ugh)
 - When adding new model fields, remember to set a `default` (or else `migrate` will fail)

+Still, there will be times when you need to create migrations by hand.
+Django currently doesn't support fully automated migration creation—for instance, you might get a prompt like this:

+    Did you rename job.cost to job.paid (a IntegerField)? [y/N]

+As far as I know, this can't be automated.
+To handle this scenario, open a shell on your development Docker machine:

+    $ docker run -ti -p 80:80 -v $(pwd):/code --env DJANGO_PRODUCTION=false <yourname>/django-docker /bin/bash

+Then, start the database server and invoke `initialize.sh`:

+    $ /etc/init.d/mysql start
+    $ ./initialize.sh

+This will call `python manage.py makemigrations` and prompt you if necessary.
+It will create the necessary migration files.
+The migration will be automatically applied the next time you run the Docker image in production.
+(This can be scary.
+Make a clean backup of your code and database _before_ applying the migration in production in case you need to roll back.)

 ## Deployment

 If you don't have a server running yet, start one.
 An easy and cheap option is the $5/month virtual server from Digital Ocean.
 They have Ubuntu images with Docker preinstalled.